Collaborations - working with others in our field

 The GSN has always been keen to work with other practitioners, communities and professional bodies supporting supervision since its inception in late 2015/early 2016.
 We have promoted supervision conferences, other supervision communities, and conferences on the topic of ethics, a cornerstone of our practice.
 We are also happy to include details of supervision special interest groups where members can attend at no cost.

-The GSN is delighted to be part of external collaborations like the Joint Global Statement Group on climate change renamed the Sustainability Coaching Coalition in May 2025 (made up of 13 collaborations between professional bodies and communities).
+The GSN is delighted to be part of external collaborations like the Sustainability Coaching Coalition (original the Joint Global Statement Group on climate change).
+This is a collaboration between 13 professional bodies and communities representing around 300,000 coaches, mentors, supervisors and coaching psychologists.
 You will find details below of some of those we are proud to partner with.
 If you have suggestions or questions please do contact the GSN’s strategy team via [email protected].
 Thank you.

 Supervision conferences: